logseq/docs/db-version-changes.md

 * A good amount of the UI is rewritten to use [shadcn](https://github.com/shadcn-ui/ui).
 This means a more beautiful, consistent and powerful UI!
 * The application performance is better - loading faster and handling larger graphs.
 For DB graphs, our last performance test exercised 30k+ pages.
 * On desktop, the graph cache directory `~/.logseq/graphs/` has moved to `~/logseq/graphs`.
 See [DB Graph Directories](#db-graph-directories) for how they are used for DB graphs.
+* Plugins can be used from the web.
+* The visibility of left sidebar items are configurable.
+To configure, hover over the `Navigations` header and click on the filter icon to open a dropdown for toggling visibility of sidebar items.

 ## DB Graph Changes